formsort/oss/packages/web-embed-api/README.md

   authentication?: {
     idToken?: string; // ID Token for authenticated flows };
-  origin?: string; // optional -- use if you want to load your flow in a custom damain }
+  origin?: string; // optional -- use if you want to load your flow in a custom damain. e.g. https://acme-flow.com }
 ```